chicio/chicio.github.io/_posts/2018-06-02-blender-tutorial-4-modeling-basics-part-2.md

    mesh.
 We can activate the extrude under *Mesh tools -> Extrude Region/Individual*.
 The extrude region will push out the elements selected as a single block.
 The extrude individual will extrude the elements selected individually.

-{% include blog-lazy-image.html description="blender extrude" src="/assets/images/posts/blender-extrude.jpg" %}
+{% include blog-lazy-image.html description="blender extrude" width="1500" height="956" src="/assets/images/posts/blender-extrude.jpg" %}

 Another useful tool that we can use for modeling is **smooth shading**.
 We can use these to smooth the surface of objects where the polygons of the mesh have too much hard edges.
 We can find the it under *Tools -> Shading* while an object is selected in Object mode or under *Shading -> Faces/Edges/Vertices* while an object is in Edit mode.

-{% include blog-lazy-image.html description="blender smooth shading" src="/assets/images/posts/blender-smooth-shading.jpg" %}
+{% include blog-lazy-image.html description="blender smooth shading" width="1500" height="956"  src="/assets/images/posts/blender-smooth-shading.jpg" %}

 The last tool we can use for some simple modeling is the **subdiving mesh tool**.
 There are two ways to do subdivision:
-tool:

 * *subdivision of the mesh itself*
 * *subdivision surface*

 Now we will look at subdivision of the mesh itself.
 To do it we need to be in edit mode on the object and select all with the *a key*.
 We can find the subdivision option under *Tools -> Subdivide*.
 If we click on that a series of subdivision properties will appear, that let us customize the number of cuts, the smoothness and other minor properties.

-{% include blog-lazy-image.html description="blender subdivision" src="/assets/images/posts/blender-subdivision.jpg" %}
+{% include blog-lazy-image.html description="blender subdivision" width="1500" height="956" src="/assets/images/posts/blender-subdivision.jpg" %}

 Remember: each number of cuts increment QUADRUPLICATE the number of polygon in your mesh.
 In the next chapter we will talk about advanced modeling techniques and tools.